Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 On many trains, the wheelchair bays are in First Class.
 However, passengers with wheelchairs and the person accompanying them can travel in First Class with their Second Class tickets and can also make use of the at-seat meal service on offer there.

-Cheap train tickets from Vienna to Graz
+How do I find cheap train tickets from Vienna to Graz?

-The price of train tickets from Vienna to Graz starts at £8.88 one-way for a Standard Class ticket if you book in advance.
-Booking on the day is usually more expensive and costs can vary depending on the time of day, route or class.
+If you’re planning a trip to Europe soon, our Trainline team of experts have put together some tips to help you find cheap tickets.
+Booking on the day in Europe is usually more expensive and costs can vary depending on the time of day, route or travel class.

-Book in advance
+1. Book in advance

-Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
-If you know the dates you want to travel, you may be able to find some cheaper train tickets from Vienna to Graz by booking early.§
+The price of train tickets from Vienna to Graz starts at £8.99§ one-way for a Standard Class ticket if you book in advance.
+Most train companies across Europe release their tickets around three to six months ahead of time, so if you know the dates you want to travel, you may be able to find cheaper tickets.

-Be flexible with your travel times
+2. Be flexible with your travel times

-Choose a slower or connecting train
+4. Choose a slower or connecting train

-On some of the busier routes, you might also have the option to take a slower or connecting train.
-It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
-Plus, you'll have more time to enjoy the view of the countryside!
+On some busier routes, you might have the option to take a slower or connecting train.
+It may take longer than some high-speed or direct services, but if you have some extra time on your hands, you might find a cheaper fare.

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.